 Stock Options.
-Under the terms of each employment agreement and option award agreement with Messrs.
-Janik and Adamson, in the event of a change of control (as defined below), any unvested options held by the executive accelerate and become fully vested.
-As of December 31, 2014, Mr. Janik held no stock options.
+Under the terms of each employment agreement with Messrs.
+Janik and Adamson, in the event of a change of control (as defined in the agreement), any unvested options held by the executive accelerate and become fully vested.
+As of December 31, 2015, neither Mr. Janik nor Mr. Adamson held any stock options.